gcornetta/piwrapper/README.md

 # About
 <p align="justify">
-This software has been developed by _Gianluca Cornetta_ and _Javier Mateos_ within **NEWTON** project. **NEWTON** is a large scale Integrated Action started in March 2016 and funded by the European Commission under the Horizon 2020 Researh and Innovation Programme with grant agreement n.
+  This software has been developed by <em>Gianluca Cornetta</em> and <em>Javier Mateos</em> within <b>NEWTON</b> project. <b>NEWTON</b> is a large scale Integrated Action started in March 2016 and funded by the European Commission under the Horizon 2020 Researh and Innovation Programme with grant agreement n.
 688503.
 </p>

 # Table of contents